cipherphage/Spam-identifier-JS/readme.md

-# Spam Identification Using JavaScript and Email Bodies
+# Spam Identification By Comparing Email Bodies
+- Comparing email bodies only.
+No headers, etc.
+- Using only vanilla JavaScript (except for Jasmine for testing).

 ## Structure of the code
 - `spam-id.js` brings everything together to check email bodies against known spam.